 Short-term loans are a type of small business loan that closely resembles a conventional term loan in many ways.
 Short-term loans carry an interest rate and require repayment of both principal and interest within a certain period, just like a bank loan.
 However, because the term is less than a year, short-term lenders are more concerned with a business's cash flow than its credit score.

-"Banks ask for all types of collateral, and personal credit is very important to the bank," said Michael Baynes, co-founder and CEO of Clarify Capital and a business.com community member.
+"Banks ask for all types of collateral, and personal credit is very important to the bank," said Michael Baynes, co-founder and CEO of Clarify Capital.
 "What's important to us is cash flow [demonstrated] through six months of bank statements.
 If we feel [a business's] bank balance can support our funding over the next four to 12 months, we're comfortable lending to them regardless of personal credit score."

 Generally, Baynes said, alternative loans require a one-page application, along with a minimum of three months of bank statements.
 That's all an alternative lender needs to approve or deny a potential borrower's loan application.
 But what exactly are alternative lenders looking for in a loan applicant?

 "The most common reason we reject an application is due to a business being overleveraged," Baynes said.
 "If they already have existing debt ... and we feel additional payment would overleverage them, we would turn the business down.